tomhrr/dale/doc/1-8-init-destroy.md

         (def init (fn {linkage} bool ((val (ref {type}))) {body}))

-If a variable of the specified type is defined without being initialised, this function will be run with that variable as its argument.
+If a lexically-scoped variable of the specified type is defined within a procedure without being initialised, this function will be run with that variable as its argument.

 If `init` is not defined over a type, then a variable of that type that is not explicitly initialised will have indeterminate state.
+This is also the case for variables defined outside of procedures, even if `init` is defined over the type: in those instances, `init` must be called explicitly for the variable at runtime.

 ### `setf-copy-init`